gustopn/deduplicator/README.md

 And that is being done also for a list of files.

-Take care there and be sure that the part where files are removed is working properly, otherwise you RISK looing data.
+Take care there and be sure that the part where files are removed is working properly, otherwise you RISK loosing data.
 Consider yourself warned!